Brand: Marshall Electronic

 In superb working order and excellent cosmetic condition.
 It took me years to find one for our studio - not many were made, and they don't come up for sale very often as people tend to hang on to them....Read more

-Inputs and output are via the ¼” jack sockets on the front panel or XLR on the rear trailing cables.
+Inputs and output are via the ¼” jack sockets on the front panel.

 It took me years to find one for our studio - not many were made, and they don't come up for sale very often as people tend to hang on to them.
 Being a modulation freak, it was always high on my wish-list - ours is going nowhere, but this one is available.